 Buying and selling cats and dogs can be fraught with difficulty.
 Advertising an animals might attract the wrong kind of buyer, or perhaps you go to a breeder witout knowing what to ask about.
 Or you’re selling your pet but you don’t know the rules, so you end up with an unexpected fine!
 Here are the new guidelines to make sure everyone is happy (especially the fur babies who are looking for a forever home)

-The new rules will come into effect on 1 July and apply to anyone in New South Wales who is selling or giving away a pet dog or cat.
+The new rules for selling cats and dogs will come into effect on 1 July and apply to anyone in New South Wales who is selling or giving away a pet dog or cat.

 1. Advertising online or in newspapers

 Advertising in newspapers or on social media must carry the following information:

 - If the dog or cat is aged 12 weeks or older, the microchip number, or